microsoft/ebpf-for-windows/tools/data_usage/setup.md

 ## Step 3: Prep and demo

 1. Set up the VM (Refer to Step 2)
+2. Power it off and in that VM's settings, go to Processor and change the number of processors to 1.
+(This is because Per-CPU maps are not yet implemented).
 3. Click View on the toolbar and turn on Enhanced Mode
 4. Copy and paste the folder x64/Debug from the repo you built to your VM's C:\Temp folder or in any other place you want.
 If the repo is built in the VM, you do not need to do this.
 As long as the binaries are in the VM.
 5. In an elevated command prompt, go to the x64/Debug folder you just pasted in your VM and run ```console.exe load``` to load the associatetoflow and countbytes programs.